dart-atom/dart/_getting_started.md

 - rename refactoring
 - pub commands (get and update) are available via context menus
 - format source code with `dartfmt` (use the Command Palette)

+## Using commands

+A lot of Atom's functionality is surfaced via named commands.
+You can see all the available commands by hitting `shift-command-p`.

 ## Diagnosing analysis server issues